dgsob/forge/README.md

 ## The solution
 Algorithm with theoretically polynomial time complexity, but linear in practice (when applied to chemical elements).

-The pseudo-code can be found [here](https://github.com/dgsob/forge/blob/main/mgrc.pdf).
+The pseudo-code is available [here](https://github.com/dgsob/forge/blob/main/mgrc.pdf).
-Example in Julia is a part of `forge` implemented [here](https://github.com/dgsob/forge/blob/main/src/generation/filtering/mgraph.jl).
+Example implementation in Julia is a part of `forge` and can be found [here](https://github.com/dgsob/forge/blob/main/src/generation/filtering/mgraph.jl).

 ## Additional remarks on forge